-This, obviously, was a look at online tax programs and apps in general.
-If you’re looking for something that focuses more on specific programs and which are the best for specific purposes, go visit this comparison of The Best Tax Software at The College Investor.
+This, obviously, was a look at online tax services and apps in general.
+If you’re looking for something that focuses more on specific services and which are the best for specific purposes, go visit this comparison of The Best Tax Software at The College Investor.

 And for my Canadian people, I have you covered as well.
 You can check out The Best Canadian Tax Software Options from Maple Money.